5 Takeaways On The New Biden-Harris Presidential Ticket

 Trump also hit Harris with a laundry list of policy attacks, from health care and military funding to accusing her of wanting to raise taxes and being against fracking.
 But that's all pretty generic stuff against a Democrat.

 A video put out by the Trump campaign labels her "phony."
-But the epithet was pretty cookie-cutter, and didn't really lay out a case for questioning Harris' authenticity.
+But the epithet was pretty cookie cutter and didn't really lay out a case for questioning Harris' authenticity.
 For example, she faced criticism during the Democratic primary for changing positions.
 She also lacked a clear campaign message, but that won't matter much now — Biden's message will be her message and she can deliver an argument.

 Progressives were also vexed by Harris' record as a prosecutor in California, but Trump didn't seem prepared to drive that wedge, either.
 And it'll be tough to do so, as the historic nature of a Harris pick will likely overshadow qualms progressives have with her on policy.